data-preservation-programs/singularity/docs/en/cli-reference/storage/update/ftp.md

    --disable-tls13
       Disable TLS 1.3 (workaround for FTP servers with buggy TLS)

+   --allow-insecure-tls-ciphers
+      Allow insecure TLS ciphers

+      Setting this flag will allow the usage of the following TLS ciphers in addition to the secure defaults:

+      - TLS_RSA_WITH_AES_128_GCM_SHA256

    --shut-timeout
       Maximum time to wait for data connection closing status.